128×64 OLED (SSD1306) with Raspberry Pi Pico using I2C in Wokwi – Complete Beginner Guide

 def display_logo(oled):

-# Display the Raspberry Pi logo on the OLED
+# Display the Raspberry Pi logo using a FrameBuffer bitmap

 fb = framebuf.FrameBuffer(buffer, 32, 32, framebuf.MONO_HLSB)